NikWhit/SocialMediaNoSQL18/README.md

 ## Credits
 The team from my Project 3.
 Eden Lewis, Max Doren, and Liz Hawkins

+I also received help from Sam Cordova of the Tutor's office.
+He assisted me in getting my new computer up-to-date on the programs and dependencies that we're using.
+The old computer I was using was dying and expiring.
+I realized much of my frustration was using a computer that I was told was fine for the course, but in reality was much older that one that I should've been using.

 I credit the writers of the materials learned in this Coding-Boot-Camp Course.

  https://mongoosejs.com/docs/guide.html